Horizon Scanner

 • the banning of fake reviews online.

-Developers should also note that the CMA can now also investigate and enforce consumer laws, including a power to impose fines of 10% of global turnover.
+Developers should also note that the CMA can now investigate and enforce consumer laws, including a power to impose fines of 10% of global turnover.
+The Government recently announced the CMA’s “Strategic Steer” for 2025 and accompanying Guidance which confirmed the CMA will focus on “more egregious breaches” during the first 12 months of enforcement.

 The ICO has called for increased cyber security protection and set out its own trend data revealing that more organisations than ever are experiencing cyber security breaches which leave people’s personal data vulnerable.
 Over 3,000 cyber breaches were reported in 2023, with the finance (22%), retail (18%) and education (11%) sectors reporting the highest number of incidents.